EngineerBetter/engineerbetter-hugo/content/blog/continuous-everything-regulated.md

 Systems inside the end-client's environment couldn't communicate with the outside Internet.
 Files could be transferred into the target environment via a SFTP syncing mechanism:

 1. We upload files to Smarsh's SFTP server
-1. Someone or something inside the bank writes a file to a special NFS mount
+1. Someone or something inside the enterprise writes a file to a special NFS mount
-1. An internal system in the bank pulls files from the SFTP server
+1. An internal system in the enterprise pulls files from the SFTP server
 1. Files are now available on the internal NFS server

 Of course being enterprise software there were more unexpected idiosyncrasies than this, but hopefully you get the idea.
 It gave us a basic mechanism by which to get files into the target environment, but it wasn't very continuous.